Fergus Martin: Recognition

 In 2010, he won the Curtin O’Donoghue Photography Prize at The RHA Annual Exhibition, Dublin.
 In 2014, he was awarded the Irish American Cultural Institute O’Malley Award.

-Martin's solo exhibition, Outside Inside, was held at Green on Red Gallery, Dublin in 2014.

-In September 2016, Martin presented an exhibition of new work at Green on Red Gallery at Spencer Dock, Dublin.

-The exhibition Fergus Martin Then and Now took place between February and October 2019 at the Irish Museum of Modern Art.
-This exhibition presented painting, sculpture and photography from the 1990s to the present.

 Martin & Hobbs

 Martin & Hobbs was a collaborative project between the painter Fergus Martin and the photographer Anthony Hobbs.
-They joined forces in 2001 out of a desire by both artists to explore new ways of experiencing the human figure as a living entity, and to bring to this their different experience as painter and photographer.
+They joined forces in 2001 out of a desire by both artists to explore new ways of experiencing the human figure as a living entity and to bring to this their different experiences as painters and photographers.
 Their first exhibition was My Paradise is here at the Oratorio di San Ludovico in Venice, in 2003.